 Subtasks are handy to structure your tasks within a project.
 Let's improve the hierarchy visually by connecting the following features:

-• A task starting with * (followed by a space) will hide its checkbox.
-This makes it perfect for subheadings.
+(followed by a space) will hide its checkbox.
+This makes it perfect for subheadings. - Todoist supports basic Markdown formatting, so surround a text with

 This makes it easier to distinguish parent projects from subprojects.